FusionAuth/fusionauth-site/site/_posts/2020-04-27-securing-asp-netcore-razor-pagees-app-with-oauth.md

 }
 ```

 Wait, where's the client secret?
-This file in under version control and we don't put secrets under version control.
+This file is in git, but we should not put secrets under version control.
 Instead, the client secret is provided on the command line via an environment variable.
 This change means the correct way to publish and start the web application is now (where you replace `H4...` with the client secret value):

 ```shell
 dotnet publish -r win-x64 && SampleApp__ClientSecret=H4... bin/Debug/netcoreapp3.1/win-x64/publish/SampleApp.exe
 ```

 Once you've updated all these files, you can publish and start the application.
-You should be able to log in with a previously created user and see thei claims.
+You should be able to log in with a previously created user and see the claims.
 Go to `http://localhost:5000` and click on the "Secure" page.
 You'll be prompted to log in at a basic screen.
 You can [theme the login screen of FusionAuth](https://fusionauth.io/docs/v1/tech/themes/) should you choose.

 {% include _image.liquid src="/assets/img/blogs/authorization-code-grant-asp-net/login-asp-dot-net-example.png" alt="The login screen in FusionAuth." class="img-fluid" figure=false %}